dejan/rails_panel/README.md

 RailsPanel
 ===========

 RailsPanel is a Chrome extension for Rails development that will end your tailing of development.log.
-Have all information about your Rails app requests right there at the Developer Tools panel.
+Have all information about your Rails app requests in the browser - in the Developer Tools panel.
 Provides insight to db/rendering/total times, parameter list, rendered views and more.

 ![](https://dl.dropbox.com/u/69357609/Captured/WOvkF.png)